kcherneha/redis_task/README.md

 ## Possible improvements

 XREADGROUP usage and some advanced stream processing (need to read more documentation and examples), async operations without redundant connections creation and overall non-blocking event driven approach.
 I guess monitoring can be achieved by redis functionality, as well as message queue processing, but I need to investigate this.
+Also, deduplication process can be changed on redis SET, probably, to keep only unique values.

 ## License